samirahmed/Zippopotamus-Cloud/README.md

 ---

-## API DOWN TEMPORARILY (APRIL 24 2013)

-### we are moving off DotCloud.com due to a policy change and expect to be up again in a few days
+### Temporarily Up again!

+After a week of 404-ing we are back (April 26 2013 - May 2nd 2013)!

+dotCloud.com has moved to a different business model and our app was no longer supported (but there was a little miscommunication about this).
+We apologize for the downtime, but we have found temporary shelter thanks to the fine folks at [Boston University's BUILDS hackerspace](http://builds.cc/).

 ---